Is My Written Commitment on an Appraisal Letter Legally Binding if I Need to Leave Early?

 Hi All, I want to explain my case to you, so please bear with me for some time.

-When I got my revised appraisal letter, my HR forced me to write "committed for a year" above my sign-on appraisal letter.
-As I was planning to stay with the company at least for a year, I have written so.
-But now, because of personal reasons, I cannot keep my commitment and am planning to move.
-But as I have given something in writing, I am afraid.
-Is it legit?
-Can they take any action against me if I am moving?
+I got retained in my company, but with that, my company demanded a 'verbal commitment' of 1 year to stay with them.
+When I received my revised appraisal letter, my HR forced me to write "committed for a year" above my sign-on appraisal letter.
+As I was planning to stay with the company for at least a year, I wrote it.
+However, due to personal reasons, I cannot keep my commitment and am planning to move.
+Since I have given something in writing, I am afraid.
+Is it legitimate?
+Can they take any action against me if I decide to leave?

 nathrao